presidential-innovation-fellows/vote-2016/README.md

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):

-> This project is in the public domain within the United States, and copyright
+> This project is in the public domain within the United States.
+Worldwide,
-> and related rights in the work worldwide are waived through the
+> copyright and related rights are waived through the
 > [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 > All contributions to this project will be released under the CC0 dedication.